-Objective Strategy Identify and protect cultural heritage resources of Upon discovery of evidence of historical First either First Nations and/or non First Nations Nations or non-First Nations presence or use, interest. inform the appropriate organization.
-Identify local historical features of interest.
-Assess the potential for tourism or education opportunities where evidence of non-native and/or native historical use exists.
+Objective Strategy Update/Comment Identify and protect cultural Upon discovery of evidence A legislated requirement. heritage resources of either of historical First Nations or First Nations and/or non First non-First Nations presence or Nations interest. use, inform the appropriate organization.
+Identify local historical features Assess the potential for Participated in development of of interest. tourism or education McBride Tourism Plan. opportunities where evidence of non-native and/or native historical use exists.